Shopify SEO Services in Australia

 Why does Shopify have SEO problems by default?

-Shopify automatically creates two URLs for every product — one under the collection path (e.g., /collections/shoes/products/trainer-x) and one direct URL (/products/trainer-x).
-Both are accessible by default, which creates duplicate content.
-Google sees two identical pages and has to decide which one to index.
-Without proper canonical tag configuration, this splits authority and wastes crawl budget.
-Shopify also has limited URL customisation and generates filter URLs that create thousands of near-duplicate pages when product facets are applied.
+Shopify creates two URLs for every product — one inside the collection path and one direct URL.
+Both are active, which means Google sees the same page twice.
+Without the right setup, this splits authority and wastes Google's crawl budget.
+Shopify also creates extra URLs from product filters that multiply this problem.

 Can Shopify SEO be fixed without rebuilding my store?